-We must continue to work hard and keep pace of the changes we are making to improve our service.
-There is a lot to achieve and while I, alongside other police chiefs, will continue to press government to revisit budgets, we must stay focused and resilient to deliver what is required for now and in the future.
+These changes - I anticipate - will significantly improve service delivery and outcomes for the people of Staffordshire.
+There is a lot to achieve and whilst I, alongside other police chiefs, will continue to press government to revisit and prioritise police funding in the upcoming Spending Review, we must stay focused and resilient to deliver what is required for now and in the future.